sento documentation

 [macro] WITH-CONTEXT (CONTEXT &OPTIONAL (DISPATCHER

-dispatcher should mainly be used for the message dispatching, but not so much for longer running tasks it is possible to create an actor system with additional dispatchers.
-This additional dispatcher can be utilized fortasks
+:shareddispatcher should mainly be used for the message dispatching, but not so much for longer running tasks it is possible to create an actor system with additional dispatchers.
+This additional dispatcher can be utilized fortasks.
+Be aware that the config as used below is merged with theasys:*default-config*which means that the dispatcher:foohere is really an additional dispatcher.;; create actor-system with additional (custom) dispatcher (defparameter *sys* (asys:make-actor-system '(:dispatchers (:foo (:workers 16))))) (with-context (*sys* :foo) (task-yield (lambda () (+ 1 1))))

 [variable] *TASK-CONTEXT* NIL